How to Sew an Easy Tooth Fairy Pillow (Free Pattern)

 Before stuffing my pillow, I trim the corners to reduce bulk.
 Then, I use pinking shears to further trim the edges, though this is totally not necessary if you’re rushed for time.
 It just helps prevent fraying.

-Step 6: Fill pillow with poly-fil and sew closed
+Step 6: Fill the pillow with poly-fil and sew closed

 Turn the pillow right side out by pushing the fabric through the opening you left.
-I suggest pressing the edges of the pillow with an iron afterwards.
+I suggest pressing the edges of the pillow with an iron afterward.

 Next, it’s time to stuff your pillow!
 I like to use Poly-Fil for pillows and other plush toys for my kids.
 It’s easy to use, hypoallergenic and machine-washable.